 Exempt Development

-Council are unable to confirm if your proposed development meets the development standards outlined within the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
-Under the provisions of the state wide policy, the person who is asserting the right has the duty of care to identify and comply with the development standards as set by the policy.
+Goulburn Mulwaree Council is unable to confirm if your proposed development meets the relevant development standards outlined within the SEPP.
+Under the provisions of the SEPP, the person who is asserting the right that the proposed development is Exempt Development has the duty of care to identify and comply with the development standards of the SEPP.

-If your proposed development does not comply with the exempt development standards as prescribed by the State Environmental Planning Policy (Exempt & Complying Development Codes) 2008, then the development will most likely require a local approval by a Certifying Authority under a Complying Development Certificate or Development Application pathway.
+If your proposed development does not comply with the Exempt Development standards as prescribed by the SEPP, then the development will most likely require a local approval by a Certifying Authority under a Complying Development Certificate or Development Application pathway through Council.

-Complying Development (CDC)
+Complying Development Certificates (CDC)

-Complying development is a fast-track approval process for straightforward residential, commercial and industrial development.
-Complying development generally includes larger building works than permitted under the exempt development provisions.
+Complying Development is a fast-track approval process for straightforward residential, commercial and industrial development.
+Complying Development generally includes larger building works than permitted under the exempt development provisions.

 Further information on Complying Development Certificates (including a CDC checklist) is available from the Department of Planning, Industry and Environment (DPIE) website via the following link: DPIE CDC Development.